Keyman-Taiwan/ErgoDoxTW/README.md

 3. USB Type-C connector (only support USB 2.0 due to Teensy 2.0)
 4. Support to use Kailh hot plug socket
 5. Support to use SMD 1206 component for Resistor and Capacitor
-6. Change TRRS socket to PJ-320A/E, which is more easy to find and cheapper.
+6. Change TRRS socket to PJ-320A/E, which is more easy to find and cheapper. (please check folder ref_data/3.5mm )
 7. **`ONLY`** support 76 keys due to component change and pcb layout change.

-## Improvment
-* Common parts for all branch:
-  * Hot plug socket: support both Kailh and Gateron
-  * 3.5 mm audio socket: support both PJ-320A (4pins) and PJ-320E (5pins), please check folder ref_data/3.5mm

 ## Branch Description
 * master: IC on Right hand, DIP usb type c connector (Compatible with ErgoDox Configurator)